BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- There is no absolute success in the world, only constant progress. – Jonathan Swift
+ Where there is no struggle, there is no strength.  – Oprah Winfrey